Xavier Becerra: Early career

-Becerra began his career as an attorney, working on cases involving individuals who had mental disorders for the Legal Assistance Corporation of Central Massachusetts (now Community Legal Aid).
+As an attorney, Becerra worked on cases involving individuals who had mental disorders for the Legal Assistance Corporation of Central Massachusetts (now Community Legal Aid).

 Becerra returned to California, and in 1986, became an administrative assistant for Democratic State Senator Art Torres of Los Angeles.
 He served as a deputy attorney general in the California Department of Justice under Attorney General John Van de Kamp from 1987 to 1990.

-After incumbent state assemblyman Charles Calderon decided to seek a seat in the California Senate, Becerra launched a grass-roots campaign for the California State Assembly, defeating Calderon's Senate aide Marta Maestas in the Democratic primary.
+After incumbent state assemblymember Charles Calderon decided to seek a seat in the California Senate, Becerra launched a campaign for the California State Assembly, defeating Calderon's Senate aide Marta Maestas in the Democratic primary.
 He went on to defeat Republican Lee Lieberg and Libertarian Steven Pencall, receiving 60% of the vote.
 Becerra served one term in the State Assembly, representing California's 59th district, from 1990 to 1992.
-As a state legislator, Becerra worked to pass a law that would increase gang members' sentences.

 U.S. House of Representatives (1993–2017)

 Elections

-In 1992, 25th district congressman Edward Roybal announced his retirement after 30 years in Congress.
-Becerra entered the race for the seat, which had been renumbered as the 30th district after redistricting.
-Becerra won the Democratic primary with a plurality of 32% of the vote.
+In 1992, Becerra won the Democratic primary in California's 30th congressional district with a plurality of 32% of the vote.
 In the general election, he defeated Republican nominee Morry Waksberg, 58%–24%.
 He won re-election to a second term in 1994 with 66% of the vote.
 His district was renumbered as the 31st district after the 2000 census.

 After redistricting, ahead of the 2012 elections, most of Becerra's old district became the 34th district.
 He defeated Republican Stephen Smith 85.6% to 14.4%.